-Jeff Gordon and Dale Earnhardt Jr. have been at or near the top of the NASCAR Power Rankings through most of the season, but each took a backseat to tragedy over the weekend.
+Jeff Gordon and Dale Earnhardt Jr. have been at or near the top of the NASCAR Power Rankings at The Wife Hates Sports through most of the season, but each took a backseat to tragedy over the weekend.

 As most racing fans are aware, Tony Stewart struck and killed 20-year-old driver Kevin Ward Jr. during a sprint car race at Canandaigua Motorsports Park on Saturday night.